The history of the bolt

 Those working in the industry have witnessed much fine-tuning of bolts during recent decades.
 “When I started in the industry 35 years ago the strength of the bolts was not as fully defined as it is today,” recalls Eccles.
 “With the introduction of the modern metric property classes and the recent updates to the relevant ISO standards, the description of a bolt’s strength and the test methods used to establish their properties is now far better defined.”

 As the raw materials industry has become more sophisticated, the DNA of bolts has changed from steel to other more exotic materials to meet changing industry needs.

 Today’s bolt technology has come a long way since the days when bolts and screws were made by hand and customers could only choose between basic steel nuts and bolts.
-These days, companies like Nord-Lock have invented significant improvements in bolting technology, including wedge-locking systems.
-Customers can select pre-assembled zinc flake coated or stainless steel washers, wheel nuts designed for flat-faced steel rims, or combi bolts, which are customised for different applications.
-The acquisition of US company Superbolt Inc. and Swiss company P&S Vorspannsysteme AG (today Nord-Lock AG) has added bolting products used in heavy industry, such as offshore, energy, and mining, to Nord-Lock’s portfolio, taking a huge step in becoming a world leader in bolt securing.
+These days, solutions like Nord-Lock have invented significant improvements in bolting technology, including wedge-locking systems.
+Customers can select pre-assembled zinc flake coated or stainless steel washers, wheel nuts designed for flat-faced steel rims, or combi bolts, which are customized for different applications.
+Superbolt has been adding bolting products used in heavy industry, such as offshore, energy, and mining, taking a huge step in becoming a world leader in bolt securing.